the-dataface/figma2html/README.md

 ### Options + Features
 **File Output**
 - The inputted Filename will be the name of the outputted zipped folder and HTML file.
 You can customize this, but will default to the current page name in Figma.
-- Filetype options include `HTML` and `SVELTE`, but note that the SVELTE option hasn't been fully tested.
+- Filetype options include `html` and `html`, but note that the `svelte` option hasn't been fully tested.

 **Image Settings**
 - Input an `Image Scale` to export images at a specified scale.